kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 # To make it permanent:
 echo "net.ipv6.conf.all.disable_ipv6 = 1" | sudo tee -a /etc/sysctl.conf
+echo "net.ipv6.conf.eth0.disable_ipv6 = 1" | sudo tee -a /etc/sysctl.conf
+echo "net.ipv6.conf.wlan0.disable_ipv6 = 1" | sudo tee -a /etc/sysctl.conf
 sudo sysctl -p
 ```

+* Use `ip a` to check if it's `eth0` and `wlan0`.

-Make sure to check under `Settings` ➡️ `Network` and see if `IPv6` is deactivated.
+* Make sure to check under `Settings` ➡️ `Network` and see if `IPv6` is deactivated.

-> Don;t forget to disable/remove IPv6 on your **phone** as well - and make sure you're only using your safe DNS servers.
+* Don't forget to disable IPv6 and remove IPv6 DNS on your **phone** as well - and make sure you're only using your safe DNS servers.
+  * When combining Pi with Clash, I haven't found a way to disable IPv6 on a non-jailbroken iPhone.
+  * `Shadowrocket` can effectively block IPv6 traffic on iPhone.
+  * IPv6 can leak **even without a DNS leak** - every device gets a unique, traceable IPv6 address.

+> ⚠️ **If you're using a non-jailbroken iPhone, enable `shadowrocket` in `DIRECT` with a proper config file, or this Pi + Clash setup could still result in an IPv6 leak.**

+Visit [ip.sb](https://ip.sb/) after you've run the commands above.

 ##### 🔍 How to Check If IPv6 Is Fully Disabled (CLI Style)